 As a man gets older testosterone is converted into di-hydrotestosterone (DHT), which some believe is the cause of benign prostatic hyperplasia (BPH) and cancer, but some do not.
 Estrogen levels also increase as a man gets older.
 Estrogen is known to stimulate cell growth.
 Reading between the lines, because as yet, there is no definitive study done on this, it appears to be the increased estrogen level which is the problem and not the two testosterones.
-As progesterone is a powerful counter-balance for estrogen, progesterone for men is essential.
+Progesterone is essential for men as it counter balances estrogen.

 If in fact testosterone were the culprit, then men aged ±22 would have the highest incidence of BPH and cancer, as testosterone levels are at their highest point in the early 20's, but of course they don't.
-From the early twenty's to the late twenty's testosterone makes it's greatest drop, thereafter it continues to decline, but at a slower rate.
+From the early 20's to the late 20's testosterone drops greatly, thereafter it continues to decline, but at a slower rate.

-BPH starts affecting a man in his fifties and interestingly oestradiol levels start climbing from the age of fifty and are at their highest point in men in their late 60's, but during the same period progesterone levels are declining.
+BPH starts affecting a man in his 50's and interestingly estradiol levels start climbing from the age of 50 and are at their highest point in men in their late 60's, but during the same period progesterone levels are declining.
 Progesterone for men becomes that much more important with age.

-5-alpha reductase inhibitors such as finasteride are usually given to prevent the conversion of testosterone to DHT, but research has found that progesterone is a natural inhibitor of 5-alpha reductase.
+To prevent the conversion of testosterone to DHT, 5-alpha reductase inhibitors such as finasteride are usually given, but research has found that progesterone is a natural inhibitor of 5-alpha reductase.

 Essential video viewing for every man over 40!

-Below are the reference ranges for oestradiol, testosterone and progesterone for men...
+Below are the reference ranges for estradiol, testosterone and progesterone for men:

 - Progesterone 15 - 100 pg/ml